dfamonteiro/blog/blog/content/posts/perfect-handover.md

 ## The case for a machine-centered load generator

-Instead of having a load generator that is focused on the panels, we should have a load generator that is focused on the machines that handle the panels.
-Each resource would then be handled by its own dedicated thread which would be tasked with simulating the machine's behaviours: receiving new panels, "processing" them, and sending them to the next machine.[^2] With this approach, each machine can independently enforce its own constraints by refusing to perform any given operation if its internal conditions are not met.
+Instead of having a panel-centric load generator, we should have a load generator that is focused on the machines that handle the panels.
+Each resource would then be handled by its own dedicated thread which would be tasked with simulating the machine's behaviour: receiving new panels, "processing" them, and sending them to the next machine.[^2] With this approach, each machine can independently enforce its own constraints by refusing to perform any given operation if its internal conditions are not met.

 [^2]: You can think of this as a manufacturing simulation-oriented [Actor Model](https://en.wikipedia.org/wiki/Actor_model).

-This is a good idea in principle... as long as we figure out how we are going to pass materials.
+This is a good idea in principle... as long as we figure out how we are going to transfer materials.
 In other words, how should a _handover_ of a panel from resource A to resource B occur?

 ## The handover problem statement